AustinStehling/my-array-flexed/README.md

 ```
 * Open pry or irb in your terminal and load the desired array you'd like to test.
 * Set a variable equal to a new instance of the specified class.
 * Use the methods push, pop, shift and unshift.
-I encourage you to add enough values to see the array be resized.
+I encourage you to add enough values to see the array resized.
 The starting array is of capacity 4.

 ## Future Direction